Border Patrol stunned as Biden goes to war with his own agents over false 'whipping' allegations

 CLICK HERE TO GET THE FOX NEWS APP

-Judd said that Border Patrol agents, despite their morale being low, would keep doing their job -- although he warned they would likely be second-guessing their actions, a move that could be dangerous for law enforcement and those they are seeking to protect.
+Judd said Border Patrol agents, despite their morale being low, would keep doing their job -- although he warned they would likely be second-guessing their actions, a move that could be dangerous for law enforcement and those they are seeking to protect.

-"I know these agents….even though they do not have the support of this president, they're still going to go out and they're still going to do their job, because they do care about this country, they do care about border security, they do care about the safety of the citizens of this country," he said.
+"I know these agents…. even though they do not have the support of this president, they're still going to go out and they're still going to do their job, because they do care about this country, they do care about border security, they do care about the safety of the citizens of this country," he said.
 "So they're still going to do their job, but they're going to be second-guessing themselves in everything that they do, knowing that the president, without the benefit of an investigation, is already condemning them."

 Fox News' Brooke Singman contributed to this report.